zacjones93/digital-garden-jekyll-template/_notes/React Native Fundamentals Review.md

  ## Rubric Score

 [Course Quality Rubric](https://roamresearch.com/#/app/egghead/page/BRYKMsAyG)
 - Are there opportunities for self-assessment?
+(1-4):
-(1-4): 1
+  - 1
+  - Unless the learner takes it upon themselves to find quizzes, there is no self-assessment built into the course
 - Is the course content high quality?
+(1-4):
-(1-4): 4
+  - 4
+  - The quality is top notch.
+There are a lot of Big Ideas baked into the course as you learn the essential knowledge for starting with React Native.
 - Is the course content current and up to date?
+(1-4):
-(1-4): 1
+  - 1
+  - This course is woefully out of date.
+The stater template you are given is much different than what is presented in the course with much of the React drastically different.
 - Does the content meet the stated learning goals?
-(1-4): 4
+(1-4):
+  - 3
+  - This is a great course but the learning goal is a little fuzzy between learning vanilla React and React Native. (is there a distinction?)
+  - The addition of Firebase at the end felt like coverage and not so much part of the core goal of the course.
 - Does the content incorporate proof (to the learner and others) that the stated learning goals were achieved?
+(1-4):
-(1-4): 1
+  - 1
+  - There is no proof of learning, learners can follow along in their own repo but that does not prove that learning happened.
 - Is the course material evergreen?
+(1-4):
-(1-4): 2
+  - 2
+  - There is some React patterns in here that are evergreen.
+The React Native content is not.
 - How much depth of knowledge does the course provide?
+(1-4):
-(1-4): 4
+  - 4
+  - Great intro course.
+If up to date, this would give you all the knowledge you need to know to start with React Native.
 - Is the course actionable?
+(1-4):
-(1-4): 1
+  - 1
+  - No. The burden is 100% on the learner to get started.

-Total Score: 18
+Total Score: 17

 [React Native CHANGELOG](https://github.com/react-native-community/releases/blob/master/CHANGELOG.md)